 You can cancel or reschedule an exam online at access.icaew.com/pearsonvue up to 24 hours before you are due to sit to be eligible for a refund.
 We have created a guide to assist you through this process.

 Please note, if your exam was scheduled on your behalf by your tuition provider or your employer, you must inform them so that they can reschedule or cancel the exam for you.

 Failure to reschedule or cancel your exam with 24 hours' notice will mean you are ineligible for a refund.
 However, providing that you do not begin the exam, it will not count as one of your attempts and nothing will appear on your exam history.

-If you feel your exam performance may be hindered owing to a health condition, disability, or specific learning difficult (SpLD), we may be able to put access arrangements in place to support you during your exam(s).
+If you feel your exam performance may be hindered owing to a health condition, disability, or specific learning difficulty (SpLD), we may be able to put access arrangements in place to support you during your exam(s).